-Every medication can cause side effects, and Mounjaro weight loss injections are no different.
-If you’re just starting your weight management treatment, it’s important to know which symptoms you may experience, and how you can manage them.
+Every medication can cause side effects, and Mounjaro is no different.
+If you’re just starting your weight management treatment, it’s important to know which symptoms you may experience and how you can manage them.

 Common Mounjaro side effects

-You may also have a decreased appetite, due to the drug helping to slow your digestion.
-This can also lead to indigestion and constipation, which can often be managed by maintaining a healthy fibre-rich diet, staying hydrated, and doing regular exercise.
+You may also have a decreased appetite due to the drug helping to slow your digestion.
+If you are experiencing side effects like constipation and indigestion, you can manage this by maintaining a healthy fibre-rich diet, staying hydrated and doing regular exercise.
+Changing your diet can also help alleviate vomiting and diarrhoea.
+Continue reading for more detailed information on that below.

 Who shouldn’t use Mounjaro?

-You shouldn’t take Mounjaro if you’re allergic to tirzepatide, or any other ingredients in the medication.
-Severe allergic reactions are rare, but you should seek medical attention if you notice a skin rash, swelling or difficulty breathing.
+You also shouldn’t take Mounjaro if you’re allergic to tirzepatide or any other ingredients in the medication.
+Severe allergic reactions are rare, but you should seek immediate medical attention if you notice a skin rash, throat swelling or difficulty breathing.

 If you have pre-existing conditions like kidney issues, a history of pancreatitis or severe digestive problems, speak to your doctor before starting Mounjaro.

-Other rare side effects of Mounjaro may include pancreatitis, hypoglycemia, or gallbladder disease.
+Other rare side effects of Mounjaro may include pancreatitis – a potentially life-threatening condition requiring immediate emergency care, or gallbladder disease.
+[2]

-For more information about side effects, you can view the Mounjaro patient information leaflet.
+For more information about side effects, you can view the Mounjaro patient information leaflet here.

 When to seek medical attention

-You should also get urgent medical advice if you experience symptoms of an allergic reaction, such as difficulty breathing, a skin rash, or swelling of the lips, face or tongue.
+You should also seek urgent medical advice if you experience symptoms of an allergic reaction, such as difficulty breathing, a skin rash or swelling of the lips, face or tongue.
+Experiencing severe pain underneath your right ribcage (that may spread to your shoulder or back) can indicate acute gallbladder problems.
+This may be accompanied by vomiting, a high temperature or a rapid heartbeat and requires immediate medical attention.

 Managing side effects